PabloLSF/Nave.-Rs-project/README.md

 # Node API BACKEND CHALLENGE by Pablo Sanches

-BACKEND CHALLENGE is an API for a job tracking candidate control product.
+BACKEND CHALLENGE is an API for a job tracking candidate tracking product.

-Within the product will have the following features:
+Within the product there will be the following features:

-It is possible to register users who will administer the system

-System administrators can create job openings

-Candidates can register (applicants have a name, email, phone and cpf).

-Candidates can apply for one or more job openings (as an application, imagine that a full-stack developer could apply for both front-end and back-end jobs).

-Users administering the system can add comments related to each application (relationship between a vacancy and a candidate, so that the interviewer can comment on what they think of the candidate and the stages he or she has already advanced in the test).
+# Register Administrators.

+Administrators can:

+1- Create new job offer.
+2- Edit existing job offer.
+3-Delete current job offer.
+4-View data of candidates and which job offers are registered.
+5- Add comment on a specific user

+# Register candidates.

+Candidates can:

+1-Edit your registration data.
+2-View open job offers
+3-Register for one or more jobs.
+4-View the job offers that have registered.

 # Getting started